rlfmendes/edge-gitops/README.md

   - You can use an existing PAT
   - <https://github.com/settings/tokens>

+- Grant SSO access to the token
+  - cse-labs
+  - retaildevcrews
+  - Any other tenant you choose

 - Create a personal Codespace secret
   - <https://github.com/settings/codespaces>
   - Name: PAT